Imperial Theatre (Augusta, Georgia)

 The Imperial Theatre is an 853-seat theater located in downtown Augusta, Georgia, United States.
 The theater opened on February 18, 1918.
-It is named after the Imperial Theatre in New York City.

 History

 Augusta's Imperial Theatre began in 1917 as a vaudeville showcase named The Wells Theatre.
 It was founded by impresario Jake Wells and was designed by architect G. Lloyd Preacher in the Victorian Renaissance style for a total cost of $47,792.00.

 The 1918 price listing for opening night was: